Things to do in Niagara Falls this Summer

 There are many different paths to take: red, white, blue.
 Whatever path you choose, all lead to the thundering and wondrous Niagara River.
 During your journey, you’ll also discover interesting wildlife (such as salamanders, snakes or if you are lucky you might be able to spot the peregrine falcons nesting in the Niagara Gorge).

-Also new this year, is an exciting experience at the Niagara Glen Nature Centre.
-This new Niagara Glen Nature Exchange program is in partnership with Science North and encourages hikers of all ages to get excited about nature, science and the environment around us.
+You also can’t miss this fairly new and very exciting experience at the Niagara Glen Nature Centre.
+This Niagara Glen Nature Exchange program is in partnership with Science North and encourages hikers of all ages to get excited about nature, science and the environment around us.
 Hikers can share their precious finds at the Nature Centre and earn points for their find(s) or exchange their find for something perhaps more fascinating – how cool is that?
 Check out all the amazing details here.

 Now let’s explore the outskirts of Niagara Falls.